Amit Lior

 Shemi Zarhin

-Speaking at Family Secrets at International House in 2001, at Dangerous Acts at Prince Music Theater in 2001, at Aviva My Love at Lightbox Film Center at the International House in 2007, at Passover Fever at Lightbox Film Center at the International House in 2016, at The Kind Words at Lightbox Film Center at the International House in 2016 and at The World is Funny at Lightbox Film Center at the International House in 2013
+Speaking at Bliss at The Weitzman National Museum of American Jewish History in 2025, at Family Secrets at International House in 2001, at Dangerous Acts at Prince Music Theater in 2001, at Aviva My Love at Lightbox Film Center at the International House in 2007, at Passover Fever at Lightbox Film Center at the International House in 2016, at The Kind Words at Lightbox Film Center at the International House in 2016 and at The World is Funny at Lightbox Film Center at the International House in 2013

 Shemi Zarhin is an acclaimed Israeli novelist and film director.
 He was born in Tiberias and studied film at Tel Aviv University.
 His movies include titles such as Bonjour Monsieur Shlomi (2003), Aviva My Love (2006), and The World is Funny (2012).
 His first novel Some Day was a bestseller in Israel.